cottsak/hammerprojectdotcom/_posts/2023-01-06-lambda-js-gh-actions.markdown

 > Can I create a web endpoint that I can call with [Shortcuts](https://support.apple.com/en-gb/guide/shortcuts/welcome/ios) which can be invoked using Siri?

 Turns out I can.
-So I set out to create an endpoint that was long enough to be "secure" so that I could write a simple Shortcut that I could use with Siri from my Apple Watch while my hands were full.
+So I set out to create an endpoint that is long enough to be "secure" so that I could write a simple Shortcut that I could use with Siri from my Apple Watch while my hands were full.
 Something like this:

 ```
 aws.thingy.com/lambda/lock-car?secure-token=reallylongassrandomstringthatyoucantguesssothisiskindasecure